XiaoMingXing/learn/data-group.md

 ### Todo list:

-* Negotiate about lunch session inside of data group and claim for lunch
+* [x] Negotiate about lunch session inside of data group and claim for lunch
-* Negotiate about how many people contribute in this training is affordable ?
+* [x] Negotiate about how many people contribute in this training is affordable ?
-* Check the data books which need to put in office
+* [x] Check the data books which need to put in office
-* Review about the courses which we can share in the training session
+* [ ] Review about the courses which we can share in the training session
-* Prepare the discuss content with Gordan and Thao
+* [ ] Prepare the discuss content with Gordon and Thao
+  * [ ] Thao/Gordon:  the bootscamp thing. \(how long any experience\)

-* Do expense for the taxi and books
+* [x] Do expense for the taxi and books
-*

-###